 You can discover what hair color is dominant between black or brown by understanding its makeup.
 Hair color depends on the phenotypic modification of genes.
 The shaft, hair cuticle, and bulb represent the main structures of a single hair.
 One type of cell inside the hair bulb directly impacts hair color.

-Melanocytes give you a variety of hair colors and dictates which hue is prominent.
+Melanocytes give you a variety of hair colors and dictate which hue is prominent.
 Continue reading to learn more.

 How Hair Color Is Determined